To stay safe when diving, it’s important to understand what the dangers are and how to mitigate your risk.

-The key safety point for wreck diving is not to enter unless you are qualified.
-If you have trained in the required techniques; remember your training, make sure you have the proper kit and don’t go beyond your limits.
+There are many things that a diver should do for their own safety but the key safety point for wreck diving is not to enter unless you are qualified.
+If you have trained in the required techniques; remember your training, make sure you have the proper kit, and don’t go beyond your limits.

 How to Prepare for a Wreck Dive